Fans and cooling systems are not enough to block the sun’s heat from your windows.

 Adding A Few Deciduous Plants Around Your Home Helps Too!

-So you've blocked the heat from the windows.
-Sealing all your internal window dressings with bubble wrap or aluminum foil is good, but it's not enough.
-It helps to surround every corner of your humble abode with a few deciduous plants.
-Not to mention how perfectly they blend with tropical bedroom design.
+So you’ve blocked the heat from the windows.
+Sealing all your internal window dressings with bubble wrap or aluminum foil is good, but it’s not enough.
+Deciduous plants help surround every corner of your home, not to mention how perfectly they blend with tropical bedroom design.

 Plants are a pretty cheap way to add that much-needed cooling effect to any room in your home.
 You’ll feel much cooler by adopting a stylish, mini-botanical garden right at the comfort of your home.